Black River Academy: Description

 The Black River Academy building stands on the south side of High Street, a short way west of the Ludlow village green.
 It is a three-story masonry structure, built out of load-bearing brick set on a granite foundation.
 It has a gabled roof with projection hip-roofed sections, and a four-story tower at one corner, topped by a truncated pyramidal roof.
 Windows are of a variety of sizes, but are generally set in round-arched openings.
 Bands of cut stone provide horizontal emphasis.
 The main entrance is in a deep recess under a round-arch opening.
 Roof lines of the main roof and tower feature corbelled brickwork at the eave.

 History

 Black River Academy was chartered in Ludlow in 1835 and operated as a school, serving as the Town of Ludlow's public high school until 1938, when a new school was built.
 The original academy building burned early in the school's history, and the school operated in a church for 44 years until this building was built in 1888.
-Notable alumni of the Black River Academy include U.S. President Calvin Coolidge; Rotary founder Paul P. Harris; John Garibaldi Sargent, who was U.S. Attorney General during Coolidge's presidency; Vermont Governor William W. Stickney; United States Senator Ernest Willard Gibson; Vermont Supreme Court Justice William H. Walker; and author and historian Abby Maria Hemenway.
+Notable alumni of the Black River Academy include U.S. President Calvin Coolidge; Rotary founder Paul P. Harris; John Garibaldi Sargent, who was U.S. Attorney General during Coolidge's presidency; Vermont Governor William W. Stickney; United States Senator Ernest Willard Gibson; Vermont Supreme Court Justice William H. Walker; US Congressman from Missouri Henry M. Pollard; and author and historian Abby Maria Hemenway.
 After the school moved out, the building was used for a time as a convalescent home.

 Since 1972, the building has housed the Black River Academy Museum, a museum of local history.